squidfunk/mkdocs-material/docs/changelog/index.md

 ### 8.0.0 <small>_ November 28, 2021</small> { id="8.0.0" }

-_This is a release with several template changes, many of which were previously deprecated, which might break your site if you customized the theme.
-Please see the [upgrade guide] for instructions._

 - Added support for code annotations
 - Added support for anchor tracking
 - Added support for version warning